sjohn87/calculator/README.md

-Calculator as a practice task.
+Simple console calculator as a practice task.